projectharmonia/bevy_replicon/README.md

 }
 ```

 2. You need to choose entities you want to replicate using [`replication_core::Replication`] component.
 Just insert it to the entity you want to replicate.
-Only components marked for replication will be replicated.
+Only components marked for replication through [`replication_core::AppReplicationExt::replicate`] will be replicated.

 If you need more control, you add special rules.
 For example, if you don't want to replicate [`Transform`] on entities marked for replication if your special component is present, you can do the following: